“We thought long and hard about having children because we know Christina will be by herself."

 “Somehow I will be enough for them because I have to be."

 He said; “At 32, I have accepted my brain tumour is going to kill me and that will probably be in 12-15 months.No one knows exactly how long, but it's inevitable."

 She said; “I'm much more emotional than Pete and sometimes I get angry and upset, but I've learned that it achieves absolutely nothing.
 I also learn from Pete as he hasn't got an ounce of self-pity.
 It's like we're leading a surreal double life.
 On one level, we live with the terrible knowledge and fear that Pete will die, but at the same time you've still got to empty the bins and make dinner."

 “Somehow you have to find a way to carry on and adjust to your new normal because you haven't got any other choice."

 Pete loves spending time with Frozen fan Bella watching her favourite film (over and over again!) with her and pushing her on the swings in the park.

-“I want to make the most of the precious time with her when I'm feeling well,” said Pete, who helps us review grant applications for funding from a patient's perspective.
+“I want to make the most of the precious time with her when I'm feeling well," said Pete, who is now involved with our Research Involvement Network our helps us review grant applications for funding from a patient's perspective.